 In the early sixties, Lael came to Brown Mountain to investigate sightings of orbs.
 According to the author, an orb “led him inside the mountain” on the first of several journeys he would take.
 The orb would speak to him telepathically, claiming itself to be a “gas-based life form!”

-Check out the video that looks at the discovery of the mummified alien.
+Check out the video that looks at the mysterious Brown Mountain.

 Ralph Lael’s Evidence Destroyed?

 Although the vast majority of people were skeptical of Lael’s claims, he not once deviated from his statement.
 He would also claim to be “regularly harassed” by government agents since making the claims.
 Maybe it is a coincidence then that almost immediately following his death in 1978, the shop he owned was completely demolished and pulled to the ground?
 Everything in it became lost, including many believe, the strange mummified alien.

 Might it be possible that this strange mummified body was one of the “goblins” from that chilling evening in 1955?
 Is that one slither of proof that the mountains of the Americas are somehow connected via vast and unknown tunnels?
 Many Native American tribes speak of underground tunnels, made thousands of years ago by advanced civilizations.